LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-25-rustlings-generics.md

 > what functionality a type implements.
 For example, the following example uses the trait Display to
 > print and so it requires T to be bound by Display; that is, T must implement Display.

-To me, Rust' [bounds] felt new concept, yet very powerful tool.
+To me, Rust's [bounds] felt like a new concept, yet a very powerful tool.
 Bounding restricts the generic to types that conform to the bounds.
-So we can assume generic type can perform based on the bounding traits.
-And we have to implement trait for the types that we want to be used as a generic type.
+So we can assume the generic type can perform based on the bounding traits.
+And we have to implement a trait for the types that we want to be used as a generic type.

 The one thing you have to keep in mind is that you have to know common `Traits` that Rust provides.
-This [blog post] gives you a tour to the most common `Traits` that you will see.
+This [blog post] gives you a tour of the most common `Traits` that you will see.

 let's get back to the exercise, we want to *print* the `ReportCard`.
-Which can be done by trait [`Display`]. `String` & `u8` already implements `Display`.
+This can be done by trait [`Display`]. `String` & `u8` already implements `Display`.
 But `grade`, is generic type variable.
-So we want to *enforce* that generic type to implement trait `Display`.
+So we want to *enforce* that generic type to implement the trait `Display`.

 ```rust
 pub struct ReportCard<T: std::fmt::Display> {